bmaunde/guidelines/connector-integration-guide.md

 Upon registration, OAuth credentials ( client and secret ) are provided for use when sending requests to the Connector.

 #### SSL
-The integration endpoints are SSL protected.
+The Connector's integration endpoints are SSL protected.
 Your integration logic needs to be able to work with HTTPS.

 ## API Reference